bright/new-www/_posts/2018-02-06-what-are-code-reviews-for.md

 What if we take the idea even further and put much more emphasis on the "Review" part of the Code Review than on the "Code" part?
 Given that we already spend time talking together and looking at what we've done, maybe it also makes sense to think if the piece of code we've just written is the thing we should have done in the first place.
 Maybe, for feature consistency, it should be written differently?
 Maybe it is not needed at all as the task might be already accomplished somewhere else in the product we're building?
 Maybe we missed an important requirements update?
 Or maybe the requirements were not clear enough and we've just assumed too much based on it so we need to take a step back and figure out what are the goals and expectations for the given task first?

 Taking this idea even further, let me throw the question – how much of the work that is normally attributed to the QA part of the software development process (and possibly to the dedicated SQA people) can be done within the (Code) Review?
 How many bugs and deficiencies can be identified earlier?
 And – as a result – how regular Code Reviews influence the development cost?
-Can it actually make it lower despite the time we need to invest it?
+Can it actually make it lower despite the time we need to invest in?
 My unquantified gut feeling is that it's worth it.

 ## How should Code Review look like?